 In this article, we look at the popular Java build tool, Apache Maven, and give five tips on how to speed up Maven for Java developers.
 But first, let's get some background on MVN.

 It boasts features that range from easy project and module creation to a large repository of libraries and metadata for out-of-the-box usability.
-The objectives of the tool (as listed on their website) include;
+The objectives of the tool include:

-Common issues with Maven can include dependency conflict, cache resolution, and, as I'll talk about below, slow build times.
+Common issues with Maven can include dependency conflict, cache resolution, and, as we talk about below, slow build times.

 Learn more in this blog >>What Is Maven?

-We often dream that things will run faster (perhaps you’re serving a jail sentence), or happen sooner than they do so they’re not as annoying.
+We often dream that things will run faster, or happen sooner than they do so they’re not as annoying.
 It’s particularly painful, when you have little or no control over the thing you’re waiting for.
 Time seems to stop and every second feels like an eternity.
 Multiply that by 10 add 5, divide by 2 and square it.
 You now have a measure of how annoying this can feel.
 An example of such an annoyance might be the build time of your project.
 Perhaps you use Maven as your a build tool of choice?

 1. Parallel Builds in Maven

 By default, Maven does not utilize the full power of your hardware.
 It builds all modules sequentially rather than in parallel.
 However, often your project setup does not require it to be sequential.
 Often you can command Maven to analyze your project including the dependency graph and build the project in parallel where possible.
 You can either specify the exact number of threads to use for building your project or use a portable version of the parameter and specify the number of thread in terms of CPUs available on the machine.

 mvn -T 4 install -- will use 4 threads mvn -T 1C install -- will use 1 thread per available CPU core